codingburgas/school-project-assignment-the_lore_trove/README.md

 # 📖 About the game

 <p>Our team decided to create an online school type of game writen on the C++ programme language.
-The game contains lessons and some quiestions for the subjects: Maths, Biology and Chemistry.
+The game contains visual lessons for the subjects: Maths, Biology and Chemistry.

 # 📥 Installation
 <p><i>These instructions will help you copy and run our project.</i></p>